Gift Card Faqs

 When will my department account be charged for the gift cards?

 Your account will be charged when the order is picked up from Treasury Services.
 Distribution documentation must still be turned in on or before the return date.
 Once the distribution documentation is turned in, all the appropriate documentation will be imaged.

 What if I have cards left over that I didn’t distribute, can I return them to the Department Deposit window?

 Yes, any campus gift card or prepaid Visa card that is not distributed needs to be returned to the Department Deposit window.
 In order for the gift card order to be closed, please return the documentation showing the distribution of the cards with required signatures and any unused cards returned to the vault.

 What are the responsibilities of the custodian?

-The custodian is the primary contact for the order and must consider it a part of their personal stewardship to safeguard the cards.
+The gift card requestor is the custodian and the primary contact for the order and must consider it a part of their personal stewardship to safeguard the cards.
+Gift cards cannot be requested by someone who is also going to become a recipient of those same gift cards.
+Another full-time employee must make a separate gift card request on your behalf.
 The custodian is also responsible to send in the distribution documentation to Treasury Services in D-155 after the cards are distributed.